 The Methacton School District affirms that no person shall, on the basis of sex, disability, race, color, age, creed, religion, sexual orientation, national origin, ancestry, veteran's status or genetic information be excluded from participation in, be denied the benefits of, or be subjected to discrimination in any educational program or activity.
 In addition, no person shall, on any of these bases, be excluded from participation in, be denied the benefits of, or be subjected to discrimination in employment, or recruitment, or consideration, or selection therefore, whether full-time or part-time, under any educational program or activity operated by the school district.
-The district shall make reasonable accommodations for gualified individuals with disabilities upon request.
-Please contact the Title IX Coordinator (Director of Human Resources and Labor Relations) at 610-489-5011 or refer to Board Policy No. 103 for further information and complaint/grievance procedures.
+The district shall make reasonable accommodations for qualified individuals with disabilities upon request.

-To submit a compliant of discrimination, please print this Report Form for Complaints of Discrimination, fill out the form and submit it to the Title IX Compliance Officer as noted below:
+To submit a complaint of discrimination, please print this Report Form for Complaints of Discrimination, fill out the form and submit it to the Title IX Compliance Officer as noted below:

-Mr. Che Regina Assistant Superintendent

-Farina Education Center 1001 Kriebel Mill Rd.
+Mr. Che Regina Assistant Superintendent Farina Education Center 1001 Kriebel Mill Rd.
 Eagleville, PA 19403 610-489-5011